 If you ever come across other photos of the Golden Pavilion, you will notice that almost everyone is taken from the exact same angle.
 You can’t enter the pavilion.
 There is a pond in front and across the pond there is a place for taking photos.
 Looking at the structure from across the pond is about the totality of the Golden Pavilion experience.
 There is a nice Japanese garden nearby, but there are no tours of the building.

 Five story pagoda and garden at Toji Temple

-The temple however is more than just the pagoda.
+The temple, however, is more than just the pagoda.
 There are two large wooden structures on the grounds in addition to a Japanese garden.
-The other building serve to house large statues of the Buddha.
+The other building serves to house large statues of the Buddha.
 It was in these buildings that for the first time on my trip I got the real feel for something being old.
 The wood inside was ancient.
 You could feel it and you could smell it.
-Prior to this point, the oldest man made structures I’ve seen were either made from stone (Easter Island and Nan Modal) or were masonry buildings no more than 400 years old (Vigan and Intramuros, Philippines).
+Prior to this point, the oldest man-made structures I’ve seen were either made from stone (Easter Island and Nan Madol) or were masonry buildings no more than 400 years old (Vigan and Intramuros, Philippines).
 Toji was in a different league of old, at least as far as the senses were concerned.

 The temple is of the Shingon sect of Buddhism, a subject which I feel not in the least bit qualified to discuss further.
 In many of the temples I’ve been to Asia have belonged to different sects and I can’t say I really know enough to describe the differences between them.
 I think that will be something I will have to research for a post in 2008 from China or Thailand.